 Blair on February 2: Hosni Mubarak was “immensely courageous and a force for good”.

 As always, there are those in the Middle East, the homeland of conspiracy theory, who are hinting at forces – America, Israel, other – controlling these events.
-Others are saying, even after February 11 (I have spoken to one of them; he was rich): “We are not ready for democracy, the West should stop lecturing us” and “Let the West dream”.
+Many others, especially the rich, are saying: “We are not ready for democracy, the West should stop lecturing us” and “Let the West dream”.
+They are right.
 But the revolution happened in spite of Obama’s ditherings and, thanks to them, Egyptians feel that Tahrir Square was their own achievement.

 “The World Bank says escalating food prices have pushed 44 million more people into poverty since last June.”